GTPB/ADER19F/pages/tutorial1.md

 ---
+layout: page
-title: "Using DESeq2 in R"
+title: Using DESeq2 in R
-author: Daniel Neves and Daniel Sobral
-date: "October 10, 2018"
-output:
-  html_document:
-    keep_md: yes
 ---

-# Using DESeq2 in R
+# Exercise 1 - Using DESeq2 in R

 This document demonstrates how to use *DESeq2* in the *R environment* to perform a differential expression analysis using the the Trapnell datasets as an example.
 We will first need to tell R what samples are going to be analysed, then run the *DESeq2* pipeline and plot the results of the analysis.